raydenlim/tp/docs/UserGuide.md

 #### ❌Removing Students from a Consultation: `removefromconsult`

-You can remove your student(s) from a consultation if there is a need to reschedule or cancel their participation in the scheduled consultation.
+You can remove your student(s) from a consultation if you need to reschedule or cancel your student's participation in the scheduled consultation.

 Format: `removefromconsult CONSULTATION_INDEX n/STUDENT_NAME…`